Pastoral Teaching: Theology and Practice

 Pastoral Teaching is an investigation of the Pauline theology of pastoral teaching as distinct from pastoral preaching and its application to pastoral ministry, as well as the preparation and presentation of exegetical, Bible-focused lessons designed to engage laymen with the text and guide them to thoughtful practical application to their lives.

-- the biblical qualifications for a pastor in the area of teaching.
+- The biblical qualifications for a pastor in the area of teaching

-- proper and improper uses of imagination in preaching and teaching.
+- Proper and improper uses of imagination in preaching and teaching

-- basic principles for effective teaching.
+- Basic principles for effective teaching

-- how the pastoral teaching ministry relates to the other aspects of pastoral ministry.
+- How the pastoral teaching ministry relates to the other aspects of pastoral ministry

-- how to teach believers what the Bible teaches about Gender-distinct clothing, modesty and adornment, and the visible symbolism of the headship structure of the church.
+- How to teach believers what the Bible teaches about Gender-distinct clothing, modesty and adornment, and the visible symbolism of the headship structure of the church

-- Appreciation for the biblically-sound bases for the lifestyle commitments that are distinctives of the conservative holiness movement.
+Students will appreciate the biblically-sound bases for the lifestyle commitments that are distinctives of the conservative holiness movement.

-- Motivation to pursue both spiritual and academic excellence with a view to improving teaching skills.
+They will be motivated to pursue both spiritual and academic excellence with a view to improving teaching skills.

-- Commitment to the Bible as both the source and substance of teaching ministry.
+They will be committed to the Bible as both the source and substance of teaching ministry.

 - explain how the skills used in expository preaching relate to the pastoral teaching ministry.